-We use AT&T, a tier-one service provider, to provide a managed, fully-redundant network solution to deliver enterprise scale services to its customers.
-Specifically, we have two OC-3 fiber optic rings, delivering 115MB/sec of highly redundant bandwidth to the Bethlehem and Bridgewater facilities.
+Synchronoss uses AT&T, a tier one service provider, to provide a managed, fully-redundant network solution to deliver enterprise scale services to its customers.
+Specifically, Synchronoss has two OC-3 fiber optic rings, delivering 115MB/sec of highly redundant bandwidth to the Bethlehem and Bridgewater facilities.
 We are in the final phases of implementing a significant upgrade to our wide area network infrastructure that will support future business growth and strategy.
-This fiber optic based solution will be fully operational in the first quarter of 2006.
+This fiber optic based solution will be fully operational in the first guarter of 2006.